 How do I know which water softener to buy?

 This entirely depends on what your household needs and your water hardness level.
-One example is if you find out that you have hard water but you are concerned about sodium consumption, then a Salt Free water softener system can be the one worth considering.
+One example is if you find out that you have hard water but you are concerned about sodium consumption, then salt-free water softening system can be the ones worth considering.

 Yes.
-Soft Water is quite beneficial for many appliances which increases its longevity and performance.
+Soft Water is quite beneficial for many appliances which increase its longevity and performance.
 For drinking, A water softener system improves the taste of the water.

-Usually, the Water Softener System lasts for quite a long time.
-Each tank media we have taken a look at our best water softeners list last for around 5-20 years.
+Usually, the water softener system lasts for quite a long time.
+For each tank media, we have taken a look at our best water softeners list last for around 5-20 years.

-Most Salt-based water softeners require its salt reservoir to be usually replaced every 30 days while salt free ones with sediment filters require replacement every 6 months.
+Most salt-based water softeners require their salt reservoir to be usually replaced every 30 days while salt-free ones with sediment filters require replacement every 6 months.
 Click here to learn more.

 Is it OK to drink softened water?